2018 Call for Proposals

 - A list of any previous ISBER award(s) and the academic outcomes or products resulting from the awards

-- Proposal narrative, including: research question(s), theoretical framework and significance, research methods, and plan (4 pp. single spaced maximum, 11 pt. type)
+- Proposal narrative, including: research question(s), theoretical framework and significance, research methods, and plan of work, including timeline for collaborative meetings and activities (4 pp. single spaced maximum, 11 pt. type)

 - References cited (no page limit)

-- Budget & Budget Justification (contact ISBER’s SSRGP proposal coordinator Shawn Barcelona, for assistance)
+- Budget & Budget Justification (contact ISBER’s C-RIG proposal coordinator Shawn Barcelona, for assistance)

 Submission of Proposals

-Proposals for the SSRGP must be submitted electronically by 5 p.m. on Friday, April 13, 2018 electronically at:
+Proposals the C-RIG must be submitted electronically by 5 p.m. on Friday, April 13, 2018

 Without exception, late proposals will not be considered for funding in this cycle.